I Married an Angel

-I Married An Angel is a 1938 musical comedy by Rodgers and Hart.
+I Married an Angel is a 1938 musical comedy by Rodgers and Hart.
 It was adapted from a play by Hungarian playwright János Vaszary, entitled Angyalt Vettem Felesegul.
 The book was by Richard Rodgers and Lorenz Hart, with music by Rodgers and lyrics by Hart.
 The story concerns a wealthy banker who, disillusioned with women, decides that the only mate for him would be an angel.
 An angel soon arrives, and he marries her, but finds out that her perfection and guilelessness are inconvenient.

-Synopsis
+Plot

 A wealthy Budapest banker, Count Willie Palaffi, is love-weary.
 He ends his engagement to Anna Murphy, swearing that the only girl he could marry would be an angel.
 A real angel soon flies into his life, and he marries her.
 It turns out, however, that she is free of the human failings that permit people to tolerate each other.
 In particular, she is unable to fib.
 Her honesty alienates Willie's high society acquaintances and his biggest customer and causes a run on his bank.
 His sister, Countess Palaffi, saves the day by teaching the angel about the real world.
 She also bribes taxi drivers to make Willie's creditors late, so that he has time to save his bank.
 Willie and his now Earthier angel live happily ever after.

 Productions

-I Married An Angel opened at the Shubert Theatre on May 11, 1938 and closed on February 25, 1939 after 338 performances, followed by an extensive tour.
+I Married an Angel opened at the Shubert Theatre on May 11, 1938 and closed on February 25, 1939 after 338 performances, followed by an extensive tour.
 It was directed by newcomer Joshua Logan, with choreography by George Balanchine, scenic design by Jo Mielziner, and costume design by John Hambleton.
 The cast included Dennis King as Willi, Vera Zorina as Angel, Vivienne Segal as Peggy, Walter Slezak as Harry, Charles Walters as Peter and Audrey Christie as Anna.